- What is SEO?

 Finding what keywords are trending, or at least remaining popular, is the goal here.

 Common search terms, like “Gatlinburg cabin” or ‘Phone apps” tend to dominated by big companies.
 Try to stand out in Web searches by adding one or two keywords.

 These long tails are more likely to reach ready buyers who want whatever your site offers.
 Try ‘luxury Gatlinburg cabin rentals” or “iPhone gambling apps” instead.

 If you review your choice of keywords, ask some questions about them, do a bit of research on Google, and identify a long-tail term or two you have made a good start on improving your site.

-To get some expert help finding and using keywords, contact us to see how we can help.
+To get some expert help in finding and using keywords, contact us to see how we can help.

 For a more in-depth understanding of keyword research, please check out our keyword research guide: